📊 Our Test Results:

 Zendesk wins 5 out of 8 categories.

-Best for: Customer support teams, businesses managing high ticket volume, companies needing AI-powered automation
+Best for: Customer support teams, businesses managing high ticket volume, companies needing AI-powered automation and multilingual support

-Now, go out and build better customer relationships!
+Now go out and build better customer relationships!

 More of Zendesk Compared